 - Skills to identify and solve environmental problems;

 - Attitudes and values that motivate positive action for the environment;

 - A sense of responsibility about the total environment.

 Environmental Education Centers (EECs) are bases established for the holding of formal and informal educational activities related to environmental themes, the promotion of integration between local communities and relationship-building between the company and society.

 Its mission is to seek synergy with city halls, municipal departments, NGOs and other institutions in society to offer solutions to the development of environmental action.

-Currently Fibria has five EECs in forestry areas, two of which are permanent, in Capão Bonito (São Paulo State), Santa Branca (São Paulo State), Capão do Leão (Rio Grande do Sul State) and Três Lagoas (Mato Grosso dos Sul), and a mobile unit that covers the 40 municipalities where the company operates in the Vale do Paraíba region, equipped with a presentation room, archive, and educational exhibitions.
+Currently Fibria has four EECs in forestry areas, three of which are permanent, in Capão Bonito (São Paulo State), Santa Branca (São Paulo State) and Três Lagoas (Mato Grosso dos Sul), and a mobile unit that covers the 65 municipalities where the company operates in the São Paulo Unit, equipped with a presentation room, archive, and educational exhibitions.